lagmoellertim/ImageShare-DesktopApp/README.md

 ### Installation

 If you don't want to develop or test the app and just need the executable file, [follow this link](https://github.com/lagmoellertim/ImageShare-DesktopApp/releases).
+If it doesn't work on the first try, check out the troubleshooting guide to hopefully fix your issue.

 Otherwise, here is a short guide to setup the required environment to use the ImageShare Desktop-App on Windows.
 The ImageShare Desktop App requires [Python 3.6 64-Bit](https://www.python.org/downloads/release/python-365/) ([Direct download-link](https://www.python.org/ftp/python/3.6.5/python-3.6.5-amd64.exe)).
 After installing that version of Python, you can go on by typing in the commands below